 It was 8:00 a.m.
 I remember the exact time, because I had to fill out a status report on our engines every hour on the hour.

-After shooting down the civilian trainer, ITAYA led his Zero’s further south and west in order to strafe Hickam Field.
+ITAYA led his Zero’s further south and west on his mission to strafe Hickam airfield and/or John Rodgers airport.
 The AKAGI after-action report states that the strafing of Hickam by ITAYA began at 0800 local time.
-ITAYA spotted Reid’s B-17 as it made its way along the south shore of Oahu proceeding toward to Hickam.
+ITAYA probably spotted Reid’s B-17 as it made its way along the south shore of Oahu proceeding toward to Hickam.
 Reid continued his account.

 My status report took a few minutes.
 When I again looked up, we were on a long base leg to Hickam Field.
 This leg took us right down the canal toward Pearl Harbor.
 Captain Swenson ordered me to lower the landing gear.
 As I did, I noticed a great deal of black smoke coming up from Pearl Harbor.
 There was too much ack-ack around, and I began to feel that something was wrong, although I still had no idea what it was.